Please rotate your device

 5. Create a cohesive design that is intuitively organized for both regular and frequent visitors to the building

-6. Enable Temple Hall to serve the University for another 50 years (Long Life)
+6. Enable Blunt Hall to serve the University for another 50 years (Long Life)

 7. Increase flexibility and adaptability of spaces (Loose Fit)